jd-coderepos/contributions-ner-cs/acl/README.md

 ### 1) Dataset Statistics

-Contains annotated data for all seven cs-ner antities on titles of papers in the ACL anthology
+Contains annotated data for all seven cs-ner entities on titles of papers in the ACL anthology

 #### Titles